AbdullahQureshi1080/CustomENV-RN/README.md

-Got it!
-Here's the updated, concise version with a note about setting up the React Native environment:

----

-## Getting Started with React Native

-**Note:** Make sure you have completed the React Native environment setup (up to the "Creating a new application" step) before testing this project.
+**Note:** Make sure you have completed the React Native environment setup  before testing this project.

-### Step 1: Start the Metro Server

-In the root of your React Native project, run the following command:

-- **npm**: `npm start`
-- **Yarn**: `yarn start`

 ---